TheDotSource/VUMXtra/README.md

 # VUMExtra

-Additional PowerShell functions for VMware Update Manager.
+VUM module to add additional functions for managing VUM, in particular around baseline groups and content import.